 Enabling Works – November 2012 to July 2013

-Comprised of the relocation of an apron-level hydrocarbon separator, the installation of geothermal piles to a depth of 300 metres as well as the infrastructure required to harvest and recycle waste and surface water.
+Comprised the relocation of an apron-level hydrocarbon separator, the installation of geothermal piles to a depth of 300 metres as well as the infrastructure required to harvest and recycle waste and surface water.

 “Route Douanière” ("Customs road") - August 2013 to May 2015

 This infrastructure project consisted of a 7m deep, 300m long concrete basement section for the eastern half of the site.
 The key aspect of the design was placing underground the “Route Douaniere” (Customs Road) in the form of a vehicle tunnel.
 This road which extends to the French border allows passengers to access the French Sector of Geneva airport without having to travel through Switzerland.
+Vinci were appointed to undertake the works.

 “BAT 1” – April 2016 to December 2017